Lifetime probation: Maximum probation terms

 For more dangerous offenders, typically serious sex offenders, state count perhaps authorise a lifetime probation accordingly the state law.
 Sentencing lifetime terms of probation aside, the most common length of felony probation in the United States is five years, with laws in 8 of the 21 states examined setting this as the maximum term of probational service.
 On the other hand, in three states such as Indiana, Colorado and Florida the length of the maximum probation is unclear or discretionary.
 However, the average length of probation in California State is 4 years which is considerably close to the maximum probation term majority of states apply.

 Probation extension

-Probation extension will be given to convicted felony if the offender violated the certain condition of probation or unsuccessfully satisfy release conditions.
+Probation extension will be given to convicted felony if the offender violated the certain condition of probation or unsuccessfully satisfied release conditions.
 The court exclusively maintains the authority to add further probation time to the offenders' sentence.
 Probation extension is normally up to the maximum possible term for the committed crime.

 However, one third of the states still hold that probation could only be extended after the violation of probation.
 On the other hand, in many other states, the probational extension can occur upon failure to achieve certain condition, often relative to financial obligation.
 Essentially, two jurisdictions within the United States, Maine and Washington, still hold an approach to no probation extension.